Highly rated local moving companies for Des Moines to Las Vegas moves

 - Las Vegas is considered to be less safe than Des Moines with a score of 44.2 vs Des Moines’s 57.8.

-- Air quality in Las Vegas is good, and in Des Moines it's good.
+- Air quality in Las Vegas is Good, and in Des Moines it’s Good.

 - State licensing: Movers that provide relocation services within the Silver State are subject to rules and regulations set forth by the Nevada Transportation Authority (NTA).
-The NTAโs aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
-Before booking, ensure the moving company is officially licensed to handle your move.
+The NTA’s aims include fostering economic growth and promoting efficient, safe, and reliable moving services around the state.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company’s license in Nevada, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, the cost-free choice provided by movers, albeit with minimal coverage.
 Movers take responsibility for a maximum of 60 cents per pound per article.
 For instance, if your mover misplaced or damaged a valuable item like a 30-pound sculpture, you would only receive $18 (60 cents x 30 pounds).
-For comprehensive coverage of your items' full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.
+For comprehensive coverage of your items’ full value, explore alternative options with your selected moving company or consider consulting a third-party insurance provider.

 Where to live in Las Vegas